 What requirements must natural ingredients for health products comply with to be allowed on the European market?

-Europe’s regulations for natural health products are considered strict.
+The European Union’s (EU) regulations for natural health products are considered strict.
 At the same time, there are additional buyer requirements for natural ingredients.
 Suppliers of natural ingredients from developing countries need to ensure they meet regulations and buyer requirements to access the European market.

 Contents of this page